 The Ceremonies and Events office in Vancouver also provides support and expertise to the Ceremonies & Events office at the Okanagan campus for similar high-level visits.

 Usually, Ceremonies and Events is made aware of visits of high-ranking officials through the President’s Office or the BC Protocol Office.
 Occasionally, departments or faculties initiate an invitation to a high-level official and the invitation is accepted.
 It is preferable if Ceremonies and Events can be brought into the planning for such a visit prior to the invitation being extended.
 However, as early as possible in the planning, Ceremonies and Events should be advised and engaged for advice and guidance.
 Depending on the official and the nature of the visit, the Ceremonies Office may assist with the coordination.

 Ceremonies and Events also provides guidance regarding general protocol questions such as flags, staging, order of precedence, speaking order and seating.

 Ceremonies and Events is responsible for the protocol around the use of and (when required) the lowering of the Canadian and BC, UBC and Musqueam flags on campus.

 For the Rules for Flying the Canadian Flag, visit the Canadian Heritage site.

 The rules for flying other flags are based on the Rules for Flying the Canadian Flag.
 Please contact Ceremonies and Events if you have questions regarding flag protocol or if you wish to borrow flags for your campus event.
 See the Event Resources page for more details.

-Guidelines have been developed to provide instruction for campus units on when and how to engage the Musqueam representatives in events and ceremonies on campus.
-Click here to view or download these guidelines.
+Guidelines have been developed to provide instruction for campus units on when and how to engage the Musqueam representatives at in person events and ceremonies on campus:

 To learn more about why we acknowledge the Musqueam Territory, please follow this link to short videos: http://aboriginal.ubc.ca/community-youth/musqueam-and-ubc/